 The District has not applied for an underlying investment grade rating on the Bonds nor is it expected that the District would have been successful if such application had been made.
-Applications have been made to municipal bond insurance companies for the qualification of the Bonds for municipal bond insurance.
-If qualified, such insurance will be available at the option and expense of the Underwriter.
-Any rating fees associated with the insurance will be the responsibility of the Underwriter.
+The Bonds have qualified for municipal bond insurance and the purchase of municipal bond insurance with an associated rating of at least "AA" from S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC or "Aa" from Moody's Investors Service is mandatory, at the expense of the Initial Purchaser, including any rating fees associated with the insurance.
 See "RISK FACTORS-Risk Factors Related to the Purchase of Municipal Bond Insurance."